Sites to Find No Fee NYC Apartments for Rent in 2024

 In New York City, you expect the best of everything.

 As a renter, you want to save money.
-Isn't there an easier way to find a no fee apartment in 2023?
+Isn't there an easier way to find a no fee apartment in 2024?

 RENTBETTA.com offers no fee NYC apartments directly from property managers and building owners.
 You can book a tour and apply for any apartment on the site and will be connected directly with a leasing office, not a broker.
-Craigslist occasionally has great deals directly from smaller landlords, but also has a lot of scams.
+Craigslist can have great deals directly from smaller landlords, but also has a lot of scams.
 You can also avoid broker fees by joining a flat-share, and we like Spareroom, Facebook Marketplace and the housing groups NYC Rooms and Gypsy Housing the best.
 Streeteasy has a no fee option but most of their listings are from brokers, meaning many are fake, outdated, or have hidden broker fees.

 Infographic showing the top 5 websites in New York City to rent a no fee apartment